 Modern Day Gai Jatra:

-Teej is celebrated on the 3rd of Bhadra Sukala Paksha (according to Nepali lunar calendar).
-It generally falls in late August or early September.
-Teej is traditionally dedicated to the Goddess Parvati, remembering her union with Lord Shiva.
+Teej is celebrated on the 3rd of Bhadra Shukala Paksha.
+It generally falls on late August or early September.
+The festival is traditionally dedicated to the Goddess Parvati and her union with Lord Shiva.
 It is a three-day long celebration that combines splendid feasts, as well as rigid fasting.
 The festival also welcomes and celebrates the arrival of the monsoon after a season of summer heat.
 Teej is a festival which is celebrated mainly by Nepalese women all around the world.
 Women sing, dance and pray to goddess Parvarti for the well-being and long life of their husband, children and their self.

 The eve (first day of Teej):

-Is called Dar Khane Din.
-On this day, all the family members, especially the women, both married and unmarried, gather at one place, in their red clothes (called Saubhagya) and start dancing and singing devotional songs mixed with Nepali folk and Dohori songs.
-This evening the grand feast takes place, which is called “Dar”.
-The celebration often goes until midnight.
+This day is called “Dar Khane Din”.
+On this day, all the family members, especially the married and unmarried women, gather in one place in their red dresses (Saubhagya) and begin to dance and sing devotional songs mixed with Nepali folk and Dohori songs.
+The grand feast takes place on this day.
+It is called “Dar”.
+The celebration often goes on until midnight.
 After midnight, the 24-hour fasting starts.

 The second day: